 Living in Berlin makes it easy for us to travel to more eastern parts of Europe.
 The Polish border is only an hour or so away, and just a few hours beyond that, we can reach major cities in an interesting and overlooked country.
 Andy and I spent four days/three nights in Warsaw when we needed a change of scenery, and I think it was the perfect amount of time.
 Here’s how much we spent traveling in Warsaw.

-Total Warsaw Spending
+Total Warsaw travel costs

 The totals are listed in US dollars, euros, and Polish złoty (PLN).